longest tunnel in india

 How many tunnels are in India?

-There are numerous tunnels are present in India including railway tunnels, road tunnels, and metro tunnels.
-There are over 1,000 railway tunnels in India.
+Numerous tunnels exist in India, including railway tunnels, road tunnels, and metro tunnels.
+Over 1,000 railway tunnels exist in India.